{{ item.label }}: {{ item.title }}

 Follow the conference on X #LearningFromDeaths

-The conference will also update delegates on the New National Patient Safety Incident Response Framework which was published on 16th August 2022 and the implications for serious incident investigation and learning from deaths.
+The conference will update delegates on the National Patient Safety Incident Response Framework (PSIRF) and the implications for patient safety incident investigation and learning from deaths.
+The conference will also discuss the Terminally Ill Adults (End of Life) Bill in terms of assisted dying and the implications for investigation of deaths.

 Attendance at this conference will support you to: